Complexity of Eliminating (Majority) Illusion in Directed Networks

-\begin{lemma} The graph $G$ is a subgraph of a grid; specifically, $G$ can be obtained by deleting a set of vertices and edges from a larger grid graph.
-Moreover, in $G$ there are no two consecutive rows or columns that have two consecutive red vertices. \end{lemma}
+\begin{lemma} The graph $G$ is a subgraph of a grid; specifically, $G$ can be obtained by deleting a set of vertices and edges from a grid graph.
+Moreover, in $G$ there are no two consecutive red vertices in a row or in a column. \end{lemma}